“Move it, mincemeat.” The butt of a spear poked Ethan in the back.

 - Congratulations, you are now a level 2 [Engineer]!

 - Feat of Strength performed. +2 STR, +1 DEX, +4 AGI

-*AI, analyse that combat log, see if you can glean anything from it.
+AI, analyse that combat log, see if you can glean anything from it.
 I want to know how this levelling system works.
-Come to think of it, what was that about the unknown data interface?* he asked it.
+Come to think of it, what was that about the unknown data interface?
+He thought at his AI.

 <Unknown.
 The foreign interface appeared to be latching to the visual and the auditory cortices directly by an unknown, non-physical means.>

 Why didn’t it blind and deafen me the moment it invaded my brain then?